-Based on the Company's updated under-recovery through the period ending June 30, 2019 as presented by the Company and discussed in the Evidence and Conclusions for Finding of Fact No. 6, and the North Carolina retail test period sales, normalized for customer growth and weather, as discussed in the Evidence and Conclusions for Finding of Fact No.26, the Company proposed the following EMF increment/(decrement) riders by customer class, excluding regulatory fees:
+Based on the Company's EMF updated through the period ending June 30, 2019 as presented by the Company in the Evidence and Conclusions for Finding of Fact No. 4, and projected North Carolina retail levels of sales (normalized for customer growth and weather) as discussed in the Evidence and Conclusions for Finding of Fact No. 8, the Company proposed the following EMF increment/(decrement) riders by customer class, excluding regulatory fees: